CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: Introduction

 \section{Introduction}

 Recent advances in large language models (LLMs) have led to significant progress in AI-driven code assistants~\cite{chen2021evaluating, li2022competition, Friedman_2021} and brought changes to programmers workflows~\cite{mozannar2022reading, vaithilingam2022expectation, jiang2022discovering}.
-These LLM-driven code assistants have extended their functionality beyond code completion to generate high-quality code suggestions in response to natural language (NL) prompts \cite{bubeck2023sparks, nijkamp2022codegen, chen2021evaluating, chen2022codet, fried2022incoder}.
-Programmers can now focus on translating high-level ideas into NL prompts without delving into the intricacies of low-level code implementation~\cite{fiannaca2023programming, beurer2023prompting, brown2020language, reynolds2021prompt}.
-While this distinct feature can potentially make the programming process efficient, recent research into programmers' practices and experiences with LLM-driven code assistants has revealed that programmers are encumbered by the constant need to verify the substantial volume of code generated by LLMs~\cite{tang2023empirical, vaithilingam2022expectation, sarkar2022like, xu2022ide, huang2023anpl, mozannar2022reading}.
+These LLM-driven code assistants have extended their functionality beyond code completion to generate high-quality code suggestions in response to natural language (NL) prompts.
+Programmers can now translate high-level goals into NL prompts without needing to deal with low-level code intricacies.
+While this distinct capability can potentially enhance programming efficiency, recent research on programmers' interactions with LLM-driven code assistants has revealed their \rv{challenges in evaluating the alignment between their intentions and the generated code~\cite{vaithilingam2022expectation, sarkar2022like, liu2023wants, mozannar2022reading}.} This intention misalignment further necessitates programmers to iteratively refine prompts, adding to their workload and cognitive burden~\cite{strobelt2022interactive, liu2023pre, fiannaca2023programming, wu2022ai}.

-This verification process is essential for programmers to ensure the AI-generated code is correct and integrable with the rest of the code~\cite{chen2021evaluating}; however, it requires substantial effort and time~\cite{tang2023empirical, vaithilingam2022expectation, sarkar2022like, xu2022ide, huang2023anpl}.
-This process becomes even more demanding when misalignment between programmers' intended outcomes and generated code occurs.
-Since LLMs can generate plausible results from almost any NL prompt, programmers often struggle with the misalignment issue when trying to determine how to adapt their prompts effectively in response to unexpected output~\cite{strobelt2022interactive, liu2023pre, fiannaca2023programming, wu2022ai}.
-This process further imposes an additional cognitive load as programmers continuously switch between modifying NL prompts and verifying the generated code.